IT Audit: Better Prevent Than Cure. Technical Product Audit

 We do not consider the password secure if it includes 4 characters only.
 At least, the passwords shall consist of 24 characters, including special ones.

-We check whether the way they solve the tasks set is adequate to their price.
+We check whether the way they solve the tasks set is adequate as compared to their price.

 We check whether it is set up or not.
 If not, the risk is high to lose the data.

 We check whether the infrastructure is capable of withstanding load increase.
-We check in details, what happens in case 10 times more users enter the app.
+For instance, we check-in details, what happens in case 10 times more users enter the app.

-The technical product audit also cover system testing.
+The information technology audit process also covers system testing.
 What does it mean?
-The product is fully tested for any errors, vulnerabilities and/or faults.
+The product is subject to complete testing for any errors, vulnerabilities and / or faults.

 What are the benefits for you?

-After the system testing is complete, the errors and vulnerabilities detected are eliminated and the recommendations are fulfilled:
+After the IT system audit is complete, the detected errors and vulnerabilities are eliminated and the recommendations are fulfilled:

 - the product grows more attractive for the users;

 - the number of users increases due to appropriate search engine optimization (SEO).
 Product awareness grows.
-And, accordingly, your profit grows too.
+And, accordingly, your profit increases as well.